-As a result, all of our children are able to tackle any unfamiliar words as they read.
+As a result, children are able to tackle any unfamiliar words as they read.
 At Ashford CE Primary, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

-We value reading as a crucial life skill.
+We value reading as a foundational skill for life.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.

 We believe teaching every child to read is so important and we have a phonics and early reading leader who drives the programme in our school.
-They monitor and support our reading team, ensuring that everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+They work closely with the English leader to ensure that everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme and that there is an appropriate progression in place for children who have moved beyond the programme.